 The following procedure is used to treat thoracic disc herniation.
 Thoracic discectomy targets to open the disc using laser ablation and a percutaneous needle.
 Significantly it is specified where the disc herniation has occurred inside the nucleus pulpous and is contraindicated where free disc disintegration is obvious.

-This procedure usually involves open thoracotomy in which the herniated disc get into through the chest cavity.
-This is an open thoracotomy is Video-Assisted Thoracic Surgery (VATS).
+This procedure usually involves open thoracotomy in which the herniated disc is approached through the chest cavity.
+This procedure is Video-Assisted Thoracic Surgery (VATS).
 It is a minimally invasive spine surgery that is performed so carefully by several techniques and uses a thoracoscope, which is a surgical tool with a small camera.
 Thoracoscope is set in the area of thorax with a small cut to provide actual images of the surgical part or area on a screen.
 These images help the surgeon to take out and the herniated disc and remove it by using several instruments put in through small incisions.
 This procedure is minimally invasive and results in faster recovery than any other procedure.